francescmarti00/dmu-multimedia/md/JavaScript-part3-TECH3015.md

 **Exercise 16**.
 Modify the previous example in order to display the animals in loop.
 That is, if you click on the image 3 times, your program has to show the pic of the elephant, 4 times the gorilla, etc.

+**Exercise 17**.
+Add two buttons 'backward' and 'forward' to the previous example in order to control the direction in which the images will be displayed.